 Normally, one could say there’s a direct conflict between being transparent and being subversive.
 Keeping this in mind, it is imperative you be absolutely transparent on the actions you are taking and what the specific goals, outcomes or learnings are that you hope to achieve.

-However, given the circumstances you’ll likely choose to not explicitly use Scrum terminology and language to describe what you are doing.
+However, given the circumstances you’ll likely choose to not use Scrum terminology to describe what you are doing.
 In other words, describe the practices and activities that you are implementing or recommending, express their benefits and what you hope to accomplish, but don’t explicitly call them by their Scrum name.